 Grand Teton National Park is one of my favorite places in the world.
-I’ve visited a few times, and each time, it manages to steal my heart even more.
+I’ve visited the Tetons a few times now, and each time, it manages to steal my heart even more.
 The Tetons are among the most iconic mountains in North America.
-No matter how many times you see them, they never get old.
+No matter how many times you see them, they never lose their magic.
 My latest trip to the Tetons lasted nearly a week.
-I spent it camping all throughout the park and chasing all sorts of magnificent views.
-Plus, it was my birthday week so quite a few seltzers were thrown back on the shores of Jackson Lake.
+I spent the week camping all throughout the park and chasing all sorts of magnificent views.
+Plus, it was my birthday week so quite a few beers were thrown back on the shores of Jackson Lake.

 Despite Grand Teton’s popularity, it can still be overwhelming trying to decide what to do.
 No amount of Internet guides and blogs, this one included, can compare to actually being on the ground and adjusting.
-How does one avoid the crowds, especially during a pandemic?
-What are the low-key hikes that go relatively under the radar?
+How does one avoid the crowds, especially in the midst of the COVID-19 pandemic?
+What are the lesser-known hikes that go relatively under the radar?
 What’s the best way to see the park without paying $300 a night for a hotel room in Jackson?
-I fumbled my way around the park so that you don’t have to.
+Well lucky for you, I fumbled my way around the park so that you don’t have to.

 Here’s the low-down on visiting Grand Teton National Park safely and on a budget.